Emmanuel50-dev/Python-Flask-Machine-Learning-Web-App/README.md

 5. The result of the classification will be displayed on the web page.

 ## Demo
-A live demo of the application can be found here.
+A live demo of the application can be found here : https://python-flask-ml-web-app.herokuapp.com/.

 ## Built With
 Python 3.7